 The argument went on for few minutes, ending only when the service robot informed Holly’s mother that it had full access to their home’s monitoring devices, and could play back the feed of her sleeping in during her alleged early-morning yoga sessions.
 After that, the robot gave them their food, still warm from its internal trays, and Holly’s father set about the task of worming his way into his wife’s sullen silence.

 Holly had spent the morning following her mother from shop to shop, trying on new clothes for the upcoming school year.
 She was ten years old now, and double digits meant double the responsibility, or so she’d been told, and now she had a budget to manage.
-This was gal time as well, a chance for her and her mother to hang out while her older brother, Nate, and her father were off having their own guy time.
+This was gal time as well, a chance for her and her mother to hang out while her brother, Nate, and her father were off having their own guy time.
 Yet, the entire morning had been a series of brittle silences, her mother unable to stop pacing and barely responding to Holly’s choices or questions.
-Even before they’d met back up in he cavernous, noisy food court for lunch, Holly had made her mind up.
+Even before they’d met back up in the cavernous food court for lunch, Holly had made her mind up.
 If nobody wanted to talk to her, then she might as well be alone.

 Nate, sitting across from her, nudged Holly with a foot and cocked his head, prompting her to lean down and look underneath the table.
 He opened a bag wide enough to show her a copy of a new video game, and the big, red “Restricted” label on it.
 “How?” she mouthed at him.
 He might be a few years her senior, but he still wasn’t old enough to legally buy such a game.
 Nate grinned, shrugged in the direction of their father.
 That wasn’t fair.